 Electrical fires in our homes claim the lives of 2,620 Americans each year and injure 11,070 more.
 Some of these fires are caused by electrical system failures and appliance defects, but many more are caused by the misuse and poor maintenance of electrical appliances, incorrectly installed wiring, and overloaded circuits and extension cords.

 The United States Fire Administration (USFA) would like consumers to know that there are simple steps you can take to prevent the loss of life and property resulting from electrical fires.

-The problem: During a typical year, home electrical problems account for 67,800 fires, 485 deaths, and $868 million in property losses.
+The problem: During a typical year, home electrical problems account for 9% in fires and 16% in deaths.
 Home electrical wiring causes twice as many fires as electrical appliances.

 The facts: December is the most dangerous month for electrical fires.
 Fire deaths are highest in winter months which call for more indoor activities and an increase in lighting, heating, and appliance use.
 Most electrical wiring fires start in the bedroom.

 - Most electrical fires result from problems with fixed wiring such as faulty electrical outlets and

 old wiring.
 Problems with cords and plugs, such as extension and appliance cords, also cause